Python

 Setting event properties

-Optionally, you can also include additional information in the event by setting the properties value:
+Optionally, you can include additional information with the event by including a properties object:

 posthog.capture(